ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 **CLI**:

-1. Ask Git to create a new branch named `first-ending`
+1. Ask Git to create a new branch named `first-ending` and switch to it

         $ git checkout -b first-ending